gsa-tts-archived/document-extractor-poc/docs/adrs/0003-user-interface-to-s3-data-flow.md

 Files that are uploaded must pass through API gateway and a Lambda function prior to being written to S3.
 This gives us control over file names and allows us to manipulate or filter files prior to their being written to S3.
-At the same time, we're bottlenecked (processing, bandwidth) on API gateway and Lambda whereas a pre-signed URL upload directly to S3 wouldn't have those bottlenecks.
+At the same time, we're bottlenecked (processing, bandwidth) on API Gateway and Lambda whereas a pre-signed URL upload directly to S3 wouldn't have those bottlenecks.